corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/cordapp-custom-serializers-checkpoints.md

 At this point, there is a flow that will not deserialize from checkpoint correctly.
 It will throw an exception when trying to rebuild `BrokenMapImpl`.

 Adding this implementation of `CheckpointCustomSerializer` will fix the issue.
-It will be found at startup and registered with the system.
+It's found at startup and registered with the system.
 When the test flow reaches a checkpoint, this will transform `BrokenMapImpl` into a `HashMap` for storage and then convert back to `BrokenMapImpl` when the flow resumes.

 ```java
 public class BrokenMapSerializer implements CheckpointCustomSerializer<BrokenMapImpl, HashMap> {